 In most cases, your first point of contact if you have a complaint related to your State Pension is The Pension Service (0345 606 0265), which will respond to your complaint within seven days.

 However, if your complaint relates to your National Insurance contributions record, you should contact HM Revenue & Customs (HMRC).
-You’ll find details of HMRC’s complaints procedures on its website.

 If you subsequently wish to take your complaint further, you can do so through the relevant tribunal:

 - The Social Security and Child Support Tribunal, which deals with most pension-related issues

 - The Tax Tribunal, which handles appeals against HMRC decisions

 The correct organisation to contact with your complaint depends on the nature of the problem – see below.